 VSHistory for Visual Studio saves a copy of your files every time you save them.
-They are stored in a compressed
+They are stored as compressed (gzipped) files in a special

 A custom VSHistory tool window displays each version of project files as they're saved.
 Each version can either be viewed in a VS window or a difference between that version and the current file can be displayed.